 It’s a … Read more...

 It’s time to buy a new washing machine, but which do you choose: the traditional top-load washer, or the stylish front-load washer?
 Both have their advantages and choosing between the two usually comes down to personal preference.
 The top-load washer, referred to as the traditional washer, is believed by some to be the more well-known and reliable choice, while front-load washers are known for their stylish design, convenient features, and energy efficiency.
-To help you decide which washer is right for you, we’ve outlined some of the biggest differences between the two below.
+To help you decide which washer is right for you, we’ve outlined some of the biggest differences between top vs. front load washers.

 Size and Space

-The first thing you should consider when choosing a washer, just like … Read more...
+The first thing you should … Read more...

 It’s called “stainless,” but that doesn’t mean it can’t get dirty.
 Stainless steel refrigerators, dishwashers, cooktops and ranges all see their fair share of grime, food splatter, and fingerprints, and sometimes people are uncertain of the best way to clean stainless steel appliances.
 We are here to give the inside scoop on some gentle-but-effective stainless steel cleaners that you’ve probably already got in your home.
 With these five great cleaning options, every inch of your kitchen’s stainless steel will be spotless in no time!